breezko/pathing-visualizer/README.md

 - Visual grid editor to toggle walls
 - Start and end points
-- A* algorithm server-side in Python
+- Pathing algorithm server-side in Python
+    - A*
+    - Dijkstra
+    - Breadth-First Search
+    - Depth-First Search
+    - Lee Algorithm
 - Interactive visualization of the path

 ---